vercel-labs/lead-agent/README.md

 An inbound lead qualification and research agent built with Next.js and hosted on the Vercel AI Cloud.

+**_This is meant to serve as a reference architecture to be adapted to the needs of your specific organization._**

 ## Overview

 Lead agent app that captures a lead in a contact sales form and then kicks off a qualification workflow & agent.